Gontar384/CARSOLD_APP/README.md

 The project includes unit tests for the frontend (Jest) and both unit and integration tests for the backend (Mockito and SpringBootTest).

 ## Running locally
 If you want to run CAR$OLD locally, you should clone my repo.
-I recommend to run it in InteliiJ.
-It would work properly with java 22.
-Apart from doing "npm install" for all React dependencies and installing maven dependencies, you'll have to:
+I recommend to use InteliiJ.
+It would work properly with Java 22 and Node 22.11.0.
+Apart from doing ```npm install``` for all React dependencies and installing Maven dependencies, you'll have to:
 - Create key for JWT creation: Base64-encoded byte array format;
 - Provide e-mail for SMTP (gmail recommended) and password (App passwords);